33 Chinese tiger facts, for those curious about the ferocious mascot of the new lunar year.

 32. Equally worthy of concern are tiger farms, of which China has several.
 While these rear thousands of tigers, they are criticised for horrific living conditions and indirectly continuing the inhuman demand for tiger parts.
 There is also the threat of in-breeding.

 33. Last but not least, Singapore’s Haw Par Villa was previously known as the Tiger Balm Gardens.
-This stems from the name of one of the founding Aw brothers having the character for tiger.
+This stems one of the founding Aw brothers having the character for tiger in his name.
 Today, the Tiger Balm is still a classic souvenir of Singapore.